genmashiro/PCCleanerPro-spectre/README.md

 ## How to Use
 1. Run the PCCleanerPro-spectre.exe file as an administrator.
+2. Wait for update
-2. Choose your option with arrow keys
+3. Choose your option with arrow keys
-3. Clean your PC
+4. Clean your PC

 ## Requirements
 - Windows 10/11